aorith/cidr-listings/README.md

 ### Installation & development

 The scripts [run-postgres-prod.sh](run-postgres-prod.sh) and [run-app-prod.sh](run-app-prod.sh) provide an example on how to run the app, the database must be up and running before starting the app.

-To develop locally, run `make install` to create a *venv* with all the dependencies, `make test` always starts an empty database and runs all the tests.
+To develop locally, run `make install` to create a _venv_ with all the dependencies, `make test` always starts an empty database and runs all the tests.
 The app can be started by running the `litestar` cli tool: `cd src; litestar run --reload`.

 ### Usage

 1. Create as many denylists as you need, either by using the web interface or with the API, tag them according to your needs.
 2. Create one or many **enabled** safelists, and add all the addresses that should never be present in a denylist.
-If you add more in the future, denylists will be filtered automatically.
+If you add more in the future, denylists get filtered automatically.
-3. Consume the denylists by *tags* using the endpoints `/v1/cidr/.*`, for example `/v1/cidr/collapsed` returns all the matched addresses collapsed into networks.
+3. Consume the denylists by _tags_ using the endpoints `/v1/cidr/.*`, for example `/v1/cidr/collapsed` returns all the matched addresses collapsed into networks.

 ### License